 - dbrand Teardown Skin: If you want to see the inside of your console without installing a transparent replacement shell, then dbrand’s Teardown skin is your best bet.

-- Controller Gear Skins: Controller Gear sells officially licensed Animal Crossing, Mario, Pokemon, Zelda, and Splatoon skins for the Switch and Switch dock.
+- Controller Gear Skins: Controller Gear sells officially licensed Animal Crossing, Mario, Zelda, and Splatoon skins for the Switch and Switch dock.
 They’re affordable and come in a mess of neat styles.

 - DecalGirl: The DecalGirl website gives you the option to design your own skins or buy a skin from the extensive DecalGirl catalog.